-Frothy Beard Brewing Company will open a third location — its first in North Carolina — in South End this summer.
+Frothy Beard Brewing Company will open a third location — its first in North Carolina — in South End on Tuesday, Aug.
+22.

 Catch up quick: Bhramari closed its South End and Asheville locations because of “circumstances beyond our control,” according to an Instagram post.
 New investors have taken over operations and will rebrand Bhramari and re-open its Asheville location under a new name in June, according to a separate Instagram post.